 You’ll know by now that the cost of buying property in Australia comprises more than just the purchase price and your deposit, you also need to factor in extra costs and taxes incurred when buying a home.

-2. Finance and insurance fees: As I mentioned above, if you have less than a 20% deposit then you will be required to pay LMI, the cost of which is a sliding scale based on the value of your property and how much money you have.
+- Finance and insurance fees: If you have less than a 20% deposit then you will be required to pay LMI, the cost of which is a sliding scale based on the value of your property and how much money you have.
 You also need to put aside up to $600 for a mortgage application fee and up to $500 to cover a valuation fee.

-4. Stamp duty tax: Stamp duty is the biggest fee incurred when buying a home and occurs at the point of final settlement when the buyer pays the agreed settled sum to the seller and the title documents are exchanged.
+- Stamp duty: Stamp duty is the biggest fee incurred when buying a home and occurs at the point of final settlement when the buyer pays the agreed settled sum to the seller and the title documents are exchanged.
 The cost varies depending on the state you live in, the purchase price of the property you buy, your current situation, and any government incentives applicable at the time.

-5. Buyer’s Agent commission - this fee will have been negotiated before you start your property search and should more than pay for itself as an experienced buyer’s agent can help you level the playing field and make your property buying experience better.
+- Buyer’s Agent commission: This fee will have been negotiated before you start your property search and should more than pay for itself as an experienced buyer’s agent can help you level the playing field and make your property buying experience better.

 Step 10: Become a homeowner and start paying off your mortgage